-‘Walking is my mental Ctrl+Alt+Delete.’
-Blogger Cornish Ramblings tells us how she finds her breathing space.
+'Walking is my mental Ctrl+Alt+Delete.'
+Jody, the founder of Cornish Ramblings, tells us how she finds her breathing space.

 It’s the time of year which many of us can find stressful.
 Others are working towards their resolutions for the new year.
 With that in mind we designed our new Breathing Space collection.
 A collection to inspire you to find some energy and to look after yourself.